bpmn-io/dmn-js/README.md

 [dmn-js](https://github.com/bpmn-io/dmn-js) is a DMN modeling and rendering toolkit.

-> the project is still in an early stage.
-Documentation may be missing and examples may be broken.
+__NOTE__: Please do NOT consider dmn-js v1.x.x as stable.
+The project is still in an early stage of development.
+Breaking changes may be introduced at any time.
+We're planning to release a stable dmn-js v2.0.0 soon.
+In the meantime please refer to dmn-js v0.11.0 as the last stable version.

 ## Usage